Margaret (2011, Kenneth Lonergan)

 Perversely, by bearing down on Lisa’s conflicted heart and the perceptive way that, like so many teenagers, she embraces her own duplicity and is uniquely vulnerable to the disappointments we as adults know well, the film tackles a heavier scope of problems and storytelling possibilities than so many WASP Problem movies that sprawl with disparate characters — while using the character’s wide-eyed perspective to point up the systematic failures of institutions meant to serve us.
 The film’s cyclical nature, questioning yet validating every human action or sympathetic sentiment, is a gradual revelation that leads to a gigantic unveiling of its own sense of perverse, flawed beauty.
 The buildup of pathos has reached such a pitch by Margaret‘s hard-earned climactic moments that the ultimate release of catharsis in its disarmingly moving final scene that we genuinely seem to share in its cry out of pain and understanding, a cry of both anguish and relief.
 There’s no dialogue, but the cumulative effect of everything the two participating characters have been through — within a refreshingly realistic, unsentimental mother-daughter relationship — is finally too much.
 As Lisa herself has remained our achingly clear vessel throughout, and with the constant revisits to the mood of post-9/11 NYC (read: America), we recognize that we are meant to let go and wail out as well.
 It’s profoundly comforting, on top of everything else.
 There’s so much to talk about here and it will take time to parse it all out.

 [Addendum (Oct.
 2013): I watched the extended version of Margaret on DVD some months after posting this review.
 It reinforces my feelings about the picture on the whole, and I would easily call it the preferred version now, but its additions do not have a significant effect on the feeling and final cumulative impact of the film, with the exception of a major plot point in the last thirty minutes that was excised in the theatrical film.
 The material that seemed slightly extraneous the first time around — mostly involving Matt Damon as a hunky geometry teacher — still is, and even some of the better sequences that are restored don’t have much narrative consequence.
-Lonergan is right to posit that both versions of the film have their advantages and disadvantages, but I believe that the opera score and unusual sound design in the three-hour cut, which enhance the flavor of the film considerably, give it the edge.]
+Lonergan is right to posit that both versions of the film have their advantages and disadvantages, but I believe that the opera score and unusual sound design in the three-hour cut, which enhance the flavor of the film considerably, give it the edge.
+Unfortunately the longer version is only available as a standard-definition DVD.]